wildmeshing/wildmeshing-toolkit/src/wmtk/operations/README.md

 ### OperationSettings
-The `wmtk` namepsace has a `OperationSettings<T>` class that is intended as a default location for settings/parameters shared between different intsances
+The `wmtk` namepsace has a `OperationSettings<T>` class that is intended as a default location for settings/parameters shared between different intances.
+The choice of specializing a templated class exists to make sure users explicitly construct settings for each of their operations rather than choosing to share them.

+#### Current Usage
+Currently users should make sure that each class specifies an `InvariantCollection` somewhere in the settings object, which is accessed in the constructor for `TupleOperation`.
+This should be removed at some point.

 ### Factories
 Within this toolkit we generally do not construct tuple operations directly,